Chart Color Schemes

 Hackham West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Housing in Hackham West, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Hackham West's dwelling structure, as per the latest Census, consisted of 79.9% houses and 20.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
-Home ownership in Hackham West stood at 24.9%, with mortgaged dwellings at 32.6% and rented ones at 42.5%.
-The median monthly mortgage repayment was $1,083, below Adelaide metro's average of $1,452.
-Median weekly rent in Hackham West was $238, compared to Adelaide metro's $314.
-Nationally, Hackham West's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Hackham West was at 24.9%, with mortgaged dwellings at 32.6% and rented ones at 42.5%.
+The median monthly mortgage repayment in the area was $1,083, lower than Adelaide metro's average of $1,452.
+The median weekly rent figure in Hackham West was $238, compared to Adelaide metro's $314.
+Nationally, Hackham West's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing